 - Describe your leadership style.

-- What type of adult culture do you want to build?
+- What type of adult learning culture do you want to build?
 How might you address someone who consistently shows up negatively in staff meetings? (here’s a cheat sheet)

 - What is your ideal discipline policy and how might you develop that?
+How can you help to reduce disproportionality of males of color?

 - What did you learn most from your previous Principal?
+What do you want to implement?
+What do you want to improve?

-- What experience do you have with school budgets (equity-based budgeting tips here), school site councils, and working with district council members?
+- What experience do you have with maximizing school budgets (equity-based budgeting tips here), school site councils, and working with district council members?

 - What is your equity imperative in schools? (when to communicate your equity purpose)